GIGI-CodeAce/Bloggle/README.md

 </p>

 <p id="description">
   Bloggle is a news-based app where users can write their own posts, manage them easily, and discover other content shared by others.
+  Built w/react,tailwind,typescript and using various API's for it to work including google,guardian and mongoDB
 </p>

 <h2 align="center">Visit here</h2>